A heuristic for the non-unicost set covering problem using local branching: Abstract

 \section{Abstract}

-In this paper we present an optimisation based approach to neighbourhood search.
-This approach completely eliminates the need to define a problem specific search neighbourhood for any particular (zero-one) optimisation problem.
+In this paper we present a heuristic for the non-unicost set covering problem using local branching.
+Local branching eliminates the need to define a problem specific search neighbourhood for any particular (zero-one) optimisation problem.
 It does this by incorporating a generalised Hamming distance neighbourhood into the problem, and this leads naturally to an appropriate neighbourhood search procedure.
 We apply our approach to the non-unicost set covering problem.
 Computational results are presented for 65 test problems that have been widely considered in the literature.
-Our results indicate that our optimisation based approach to neighbourhood search is very competitive in terms of solution quality with other approaches from the literature.
+Our results indicate that our heuristic is better than six of the eight other heuristics we examined, slightly worse than that of one heuristic, but that there is a single heuristic that out-performs all others.
+We believe that the work described here illustrates that the potential for using local branching, operating as a stand-alone matheuristic, has not been fully exploited in the literature.